 The 1.5-acre park was a previous requirement in the Master Plan and redevelopment for the 122 acre Ford Site.
-With redevelopment of the CP Rail parcel, additional land or fee in lieu park dedication fees are required for Parks.
-The calculation of park land dedication, based on a City of Saint Paul formula, equates to the addition of 1.16 acres of park on top of the four public parks already planned for Highland Bridge.
-Parkland will not be removed due to this project but enhanced through additional land area that is publicly dedicated or fees in lieu.
+With redevelopment of the CP Rail parcel, additional land or park dedication fees are required for Parks.
+Parkland will not be removed due to this project but enhanced through additional land area that is publicly dedicated or parkland dedication fees as determined by the City of Saint Paul.